-Young people are more willing than older people to use electronic technologies rather than paper.
+Young people are more willing than older people to use electronic technologies than paper.
 They are also much more efficient at this and are more willing to deal with all matters of everyday life using a smartphone than a computer.
 Therefore, in research among young people it is worth using electronic research tools, and best to adapt them to smartphones (one simple question per screen, simple and legible form, not too long a list of answers).
+One example of such an application that can be used for working with young people is Kahoot.